 Canada Life requires the member to sign the form in ink for legal purposes.
 A digital signature is only accepted if the member has physically scribbled their signature – typing the signature with the cursive font is not accepted.

-1. The Benefits Administration Office assigns the certificate number – leave it blank.
+- The Benefits Office assigns the certificate number – leave it blank.

 Voluntary/optional Benefits available: